Benefits of course include follow up support

-Participants will be able to make a significant contribution to addressing GBV and promoting gender equality and social inclusion through workplaces within their country.
+Participants will be able to make a significant contribution to addressing GBV and promoting gender equality and social inclusion through workplaces within Fiji.

 Participants will receive follow up support after the training through a closed Facebook group where participants will be encouraged to share experiences, ask questions and access online materials.
-Both APTC and IFC will have skilled representatives as members of this Facebook group to offer support and answer questions.
+IFC will have skilled representatives as members of this Facebook group to offer support and answer questions.

-Participants will be also be able to access one-on-one debriefing, if required, following the delivery of the training in their Country.
+Participants will also be able to access one-on-one debriefing, if required, following the delivery of the training.

 Prerequisites for the course

 Homework assignments are a compulsory component of participation in this course.
 All assignments should take each participant approximately eight (8) hours to complete.